miniquandt/Duffy4Commish/README.md

         ii: select the python file
         iii: select [run] in the taskbar at the nav bar then [start without debugging]
             - [ctrl][f5]
-        iv: if you get a dropdown "select a dubug
+        iv: if you get a dropdown "select a dubug configuration"
+            - select "Python File"
+2: after a few minutes you should have ~60 gb of files in a esports-data folder
+    - that folder should be in the project's root directory, not in the DownloadRiotData folder

 # Set up Docker